You have blinked the built-in LEDs on your board. Now it's time to build your own LED circuits on your cyber:bot board's prototyping area.

 This is the same test code that was used to blink the built-in P20 LED earlier in this tutorial, with the I/O pin number updated.

-• If it is not, check your wiring and try again.
+- If the LED does not blink, check your wiring and try again.
 You might have the LED in backwards, or one of the leads or wires in the wrong socket.

 With the write_digital function, you have been using a 1 to connect the I/O pin to 3.3V, or 0 to connect to 0 V. However, you can also use True or False instead of 1 or 0.
 Let's try it.